nuecms/sdk-builder/README.md

 # **SDK Builder**

-> WIP: This project is under active development and not yet ready for production use.

 An advanced, modular SDK Builder for Node.js applications that simplifies API client creation.
 Supports dynamic endpoints, caching, custom response handling, and more — fully written in TypeScript for type safety and developer-friendly integration.

 ---